Callable Fixed Income Securities

 European Call.
 Issuer has the right to call a bond only once on a predetermined date, starting on the first date the bond is callable – known as a “one time only” call.

 Bermuda Call.
-Issuer has the right to call a bond on interest payment dates only, starting on the first date the bond is callable.
+Issuer has the right to call a bond on a predetermined schedule (monthly, quarterly, semi-annually, annually).